 “Two weeks ago, I asked the court again for a date, and that’s all I’ve been doing for the past months.
 Still no answer.
 I have no idea what’s taking so long,” Kim Borami, an attorney representing Byun, told The Korea Herald.

 “It’s been a painful time for Byun and me,” the attorney said, adding the thought of seeking damages in a separate complaint crossed her mind as her client, the 23-year-old former sergeant, is left waiting endlessly to realize her childhood dream of being a career soldier.Is the loss of genitalia a disorder?

-In December, the Human Rights Commission sided with Byun, saying there is no corroborating evidence to rule her health condition makes her unfit to be on active duty.
+In December, the Human Rights Commission sided with Byun, saying there is no corroborating evidence to rule her health condition unfit to be on active duty.
 The Army’s decision to fire Byun because of her surgery was arbitrary, it said.